History of wood carving: End of the 12th century

 As this section treats of woodcarving in Europe generally, and not of any one country alone, the dates just named must be of necessity only approximate.
 The 13th century was marked not only by great skill both in design and treatment, but also much devotional feeling.
 The craftsman seems to have not merely carved, but to have carved to the glory of God.
 At no time was work more delicately conceived or more beautifully cut.
 This early Gothic style certainly lent itself to fine finish, and in this respect was more suited to stone treatment than to wood.
 But the loving care bestowed on each detail seems to point to a religious devotion which is sometimes absent from later work.
 Very good examples of capitals (now, alas, divided down the center) are to be seen in Peterborough cathedral.
 Scrolls and foliage spring from groups of columns of four.
 Some Italian columns of the same date (Victoria and Albert Museum) should be compared, much to the advantage of the former.
-Exeter Cathedral boasts misericords unsurpassed for skilful workmanship; mermaids, dragons, elephants, masks, knights and other subjects introduced into foliage, form the designs.
+Exeter Cathedral boasts misericords unsurpassed for skillful workmanship; mermaids, dragons, elephants, masks, knights and other subjects introduced into foliage, form the designs.
 Salisbury cathedral is noted for its stall elbows, and the reredos in the south transept of Adisham, Kent, is another fine example testifying to the great skill of the 13th-century woodcarvers.
 A very interesting set of stalls, the early history of which is unknown, was placed in Barming church, Kent, about the year 1868.
 The book rest ends are carved with two scrolls and an animal standing between, and the ends of the stalls with figure sculpture: